 Frontend Transaction UX: Status, Errors, Recovery

-Implement a strict transaction UX state machine so users always know what is happening and what to do next.
+Wrap a real kit-based send flow in a strict UI state machine so users always know what happened and what to do next.

 Create lib/solana/uiTxState.ts: